-- 1. Requests of Deceased Owners in the order that DTC received those requests, up to \$100,000 for each requesting Deceased Owner.
-We sometimes refer to this procedure as the "Survivor's Priority." - 2.
+- 1. Requests of Deceased Owners in the order that DTC received those requests, up to \$100,000 for each requesting Deceased Owner. - 2.
 Requests of Living Owners in the order established by the random lot procedures of the Registrar, up to \$10,000 for each requesting Living Owner.